Covered in this UK silver buyers information guide:

 - Why buying silver from VAT restricted dealers isn’t always the best idea

-- What are the pro’s & cons of investing in silver
+- What are the pro’s & cons of buying silver

 - Where and how to re-sell your silver coins for the best prices

-Information sharing disclaimer; CoinsUK share our own experience and opinions, we not offer personal investment advice.
+Information sharing disclaimer; CoinsUK share our own experience and opinions, we do not offer personal investment advice.

 Do you always pay VAT on buying silver coins in Britain? and when Is VAT charged for retail customers and the general public when buying silver bullion in the UK?

 NO VAT is not automatically payable on all silver bullion purchases, it isn’t that silver attracts the VAT, it’s more a case that the larger retailers have to charge VAT on silver themselves, simply because they’re trading beyond a VAT threshold.
-Therefore the first thing we can do as retail buyers is shop around for coin dealers with smaller turn-over, perhaps part-time specialist silver re-sellers like CoinsUK, or private coin collectors who are totally free to sell their own silver without charging any added VAT.
-Different Countries within the EU have their own VAT rates and rules, regardless of which you will only pay the vat tax once – in the Country of sale, although this may change post the UK’s departure from the EU.
+Therefore the first thing we can do as retail buyers is shop around for coin dealers with smaller turn-over, perhaps part-time specialist silver re-sellers like CoinsUK, or directly from private coin collectors who are totally free to sell their own silver without charging any added tax.
+Different Countries within the European Union have their own VAT rates and rules, regardless of which you will only pay the vat tax once, in the Country of sale, although this may change post Brexit and the United Kingdoms departure from the EU.

 The most cost effective method of buying physical silver coins is almost certainly buying from sellers who are not required to be UK vat registered.